-A student who has completed course work taken as a part of the requirements for the Certificate of Advanced Study in Education at the University of Illinois may petition for not more than 24 hours of such work and dissertation hours combined toward the program leading to the Doctor of Education, provided that the course work was taken within five years of the date of the petition.
+A student who has completed course work taken as a part of the requirements for the Certificate of Advanced Study in Education at the University of Illinois may petition for not more than 24 hours of such work and dissertation hours combined toward the program leading to the Ed.D., provided that the course work was taken within five years of the date of the petition.
 Credit earned in the Certificate of Advanced Study degree may not be applied toward a Ph.D. degree.
-If an individual is pursuing a Certificate of Advanced Study and decides to seek a Ph.D. instead, the usual admission procedures should be followed and a change of degree program status should be completed without receiving the Certificate of Advanced Study degree.
-In this procedure for change of degree program, no application for readmission is required.
+If an individual is pursuing a Certificate of Advanced Study and decides to seek a Ph.D. instead, the usual Graduate Student Petition procedures should be followed without receiving the Certificate of Advanced Study degree.
 If this change is effected and the Certificate of Advanced Study degree is not awarded, previous course work intended to apply to the Certificate of Advanced Study can be counted toward the Ph.D. degree, subject to other policies governing the Ph.D. program.

-When considering an Certificate of Advanced Study program or a change of status from Certificate of Advanced Study to a doctoral degree program one issue to consider is that doctoral degree time limit begins with the first course used to meet doctoral requirements, even if this course was originally taken as part of an Certificate of Advanced Study program.
+When considering a Certificate of Advanced Study program or a change of status from Certificate of Advanced Study to a doctoral degree program one issue to consider is that doctoral degree time limit begins with the first course used to meet doctoral requirements, even if this course was originally taken as part of a Certificate of Advanced Study program.